firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-96-10/2021-10-12-fear-of-a-stuntwoman.md

 Her eyes swam with tears.
 She blinked them away and sat up, wiping her cheeks dry with the back of her hand.
 She looked around, confused.
 Why was she on the ground beside craft services?

-She felt good, really good, for the first time since... she couldn't remember when.
+She felt good, really good, for the first time since....
+She couldn't remember when.
 She hadn't realized how much everything still hurt until it stopped.

 "Chloe!" the AD called.
 "We need you."